- Ph.D., Theoretical and Applied Mechanics, Cornell University, Ithaca, NY, 2001

 Dynamics of Granular Materials interacting with vibrating plates

 Granular materials are one of the most puzzling material systems.
 Their dynamic behavior is, to a large extent, still unknown.
-We have developed new computational tools to simulate the dynamic interaction between a layer of granular material and an elastic vibrating plate.
-These types of computations provide us with an indirect way of inspecting and obtaining material properties for the granular layer, such as cohesion properties.
-This research has significant applications ranging from mine detection in sands to pharmaceutical industry.
+The models we proposed, simulate the dynamic interaction between a layer of granular material and an elastic vibrating plate to provide us with a deeper understanding of the fascinating dynamic behavior of granular materials.

 Optimization of material composition

-It would be extremely desirable to be able to find the best composition of a multi-component material (such as a composite or a functionally graded material - FGM) for a particular application.
-Since analytical solutions are not possible in such cases and trial-and-error experimental tests are too expensive and time consuming, we develop computational tools that provide solutions to such complex problems.
-Our recent results on optimal design of FGMs show that new non-monotonic volume fraction variations are possible when trying to minimize the possibility of failure due to thermal and mechanical stresses.
+Can one find the "best" composition of a multi-component material (such as a composite or a functionally graded material - FGM) to increaase its strength or stiffness, or reduce its mass?
+Our results on optimal material design of FGMs show that new possible architectures when trying to minimize the chance of failure due to thermal and mechanical stresses.

 Optimal shape design

-We have developed novel algorithms for computing optimal shape of systems when there are large shape changes between the initial guess and the final optimal design.
-One such example is that of finding the optimal shape of thermal cooling fins.
-Simply stated, given an area constraint, temperature and mechanical boundary conditions, ambient temperature and material constants, one has to find the best shape for the cooling fin that maximizes the thermal flux through the base of the fin.
+What is the best shape of a cooling thermal fin?
+Our novel algorithms compute optimal shape of systems when there are large shape changes between the initial guess and the final optimal design.
 Our meshfree approach leads to interesting solutions that mimic naturally occurring systems like the plates on the back of a stegosaurus dinosaur, or the extended surfaces on the inner side of the intestine (intestinal villi).
-This research has applications to designing systems and structures that perform significantly better while using fewer resources.

 - University of Nebraska-Lincoln, Professor, Mechanical & Materials Engineering, 2013 – present